LeoBesimo/EquinoxEngine/README.md

 # EquinoxEngine

 A small Game Framework written in C++ using the Win32 api.
 Written for Learning purposes.

+1.0 Release comming soon

 ## Features
 - [x] Creating a Window